Maya civilization: Warriors

 During the Contact period, certain military positions were held by members of the aristocracy, and were passed on by patrilineal succession.
-It is likely that the specialised knowledge inherent in the particular military role was taught to the successor, including strategy, ritual, and war dances.
+It is likely that the specialized knowledge inherent in the particular military role was taught to the successor, including strategy, ritual, and war dances.
 Maya armies of the Contact period were highly disciplined, and warriors participated in regular training exercises and drills; every able-bodied adult male was available for military service.
 Maya states did not maintain standing armies; warriors were mustered by local officials who reported back to appointed warleaders.
 There were also units of full-time mercenaries who followed permanent leaders.
 Most warriors were not full-time, however, and were primarily farmers; the needs of their crops usually came before warfare.
 Maya warfare was not so much aimed at destruction of the enemy as the seizure of captives and plunder.

 There is some evidence from the Classic period that women provided supporting roles in war, but they did not act as military officers with the exception of those rare ruling queens.
 By the Postclassic, the native chronicles suggest that women occasionally fought in battle.